Formats the Html codes.FormatFix the Html to be XHtml compliantFix

 Plants get energy for growth through a process called photosynthesis, which can only happen with light.
 Some houseplants need less light than others, but even low-light indoor plants grow weak and spindly without the light they need.
-Light-starved plants are also more prone to pests and disease.
+Plus, light-starved plants are more prone to pests and disease.
 If you have a certain space or a certain plant in mind, research its light needs before you buy.

 Take time to consider size so your plants don't quickly outgrow their ideal place.
 Small indoor plants, such as mini succulents, baby cactus or pileas, relocate easily.
-But large indoor plants — like indoor lemon trees or Thai limes — may only suit one or two sun-filled areas in your home.
+But large indoor plants — like indoor citrus trees — may only suit one or two sun-filled areas in your home.
 The best hanging indoor plants, such as ivies, string-of-pearls and vining pothos, need space away from traffic so they can hang undisturbed.

 One of the best things about growing houseplants is using trendy indoor plants to complement your home décor.
 Containers are part of the equation, but plants themselves offer color, texture and structure to express your individuality and accentuate the latest décor trends.
 Whatever your style, from boho to mid-century, there are cool indoor plants to match.